getodk/docs/odk1-src/collect-connect.rst

 When you first install Collect, it connects to `a demo server <https://opendatakit.appspot.com/Aggregate.html>`_.
 This allows you to try out the app by :ref:`downloading blank example forms <in-app-get-blank-forms>`, :doc:`filling them out <collect-filling-forms>`, and :ref:`uploading completed forms <uploading-forms>` back to the demo server.

 Once you are done trying out Collect, you will need a plan for managing forms and data submissions.
-We recommend using `ODK Central <central-intro>` and configuring Collect by QR code. :doc:`ODK Central <central-intro>` provides user and project management features as well as tools for viewing and exporting data.
+We recommend using :ref:`ODK Central <central-intro>` and configuring Collect by QR code. :doc:`ODK Central <central-intro>` provides user and project management features as well as tools for viewing and exporting data.
 For complex data collection projects, it is usually the right choice.
 Organizations can choose to use their own infrastructure and have total control over their server configuration.
 However, setting up and maintaining a server requires technical skills.

 Simple projects can choose to send data directly to Google Sheets.